Label: BRUKINSA- zanubrutinib capsule

 What are the possible side effects of BRUKINSA?

-BRUKINSA may cause serious side effects, including:- Bleeding problems (hemorrhage) that can be serious and may lead to death.
+BRUKINSA may cause serious side effects, including:- Bleeding problems (hemorrhage).
+Bleeding problems are common with BRUKINSA, and can be serious and may lead to death.
 Your risk of bleeding may increase if you are also taking a blood thinner medicine.
 Tell your healthcare provider if you have any signs or symptoms of bleeding, including:

 - blood in your stools or black stools (looks like tar)